If a buyer has a problem with an order from your shop, they may report a problem to you. Buyers may report problems in two ways:

 Buyers who have opened a case may escalate the case to Etsy if the problem is unresolved within three days of opening the case.
 It’s best to resolve the problem with the buyer before they escalate a case, but if you need Etsy’s assistance, we’re here to help.

 Here are some ways to prepare your shop for a dispute:

 - Fill out your shop policies.
 Your shop policies help set expectations with the buyer and may protect you if a buyer has a problem with an order from your shop.

-- Regularly respond to Conversations from your buyers.
+- Regularly respond to Messages from your buyers.
 Prompt responses can prevent problems from escalating.

 - Ship your orders within your processing times

 - Make sure that your items and orders match how you describe them in your Etsy listings

 What to do when a buyer reports a problem

 When a buyer reports a problem to you, they’ll send you a Message.
 Work with the buyer through Messages to find a solution that works for you both.